 Katherine Gold, U-M Departments of Family Medicine and Obstetrics & Gynecology

 MIHP for All: Exploring the Impact of Universal Maternal and Infant Home Visiting on Health Outcomes

-This project supports the Youth Policy Lab, along with researchers at Michigan Medicine (MM) and staff from Michigan Medicine’s Maternal Infant Health Program (MIHP), to jointly explore a set of research and policy questions designed to help understand ways to improve maternal and infant health outcomes in Michigan.
+The project: This project supports the Youth Policy Lab, along with researchers at Michigan Medicine and staff from Michigan Medicine’s Maternal Infant Health Program (MIHP), to jointly explore a set of research and policy questions designed to help understand ways to improve maternal and infant health outcomes in Michigan.
 The research investigates the impact of offering home visiting universally to all women, regardless of insurance status, on participation rates and the health outcomes of mothers and babies.
 Prior research suggests that offering social services universally can reduce stigma, increase program awareness and have a substantial impact on participation rates.
-This study will provide policymakers and program administrators useful information in their collective quest to improve the health of mothers and babies in Michigan.

 Robin Jacob, Institute for Social Research

-To help address these two problems, we are developing and rigorously evaluating the use of a benefits coach to simultaneously (1) increase the take-up rate of public benefits and (2) decrease the risk of repeat neglect.
-The benefits coaches will work directly with child welfare-involved families and focus specifically on getting families through the eligibility process – and helping them secure the benefits that will improve their family’s economic well-being.
+The process: To help address these two problems, we developed and rigorously evaluated the use of a benefits coach to simultaneously (1) increase the take-up rate of public benefits and (2) decrease the risk of repeat neglect.
+The benefits coaches worked directly with child welfare-involved families and focus specifically on getting families through the eligibility process – and helping them secure the benefits that will improve their family’s economic well-being.
 The current project represents a collaboration between Michigan’s Children’s Services Agency, Poverty Solutions, and the Child and Adolescent Data Lab.
-The benefit coach model is located in Detroit’s south central field office and the project will run for two years.
+The benefits coach pilot is located in Detroit’s south central field office.

 Joseph Ryan, University of Michigan School of Social Work